Moffran/calibrated_explanations/README.md

 ```

 #### Counterfactual Explanations
-An alternative to factual rules is to extract counterfactual rules.
+An alternative to factual rules is to extract counterfactual rules, which is done using the `explain_counterfactual` function.
-`explain_counterfactual` can be called to get counterfactual rules with an appropriate discretizer automatically assigned.

 ```python